huntdatacenter/docs/docs/administer-science/data/technical-guide.md

 Following guide is meant to help you archive your data using simple bash commands and afterwards send it to us using internal [kista](/administer-science/service-desk/lab-orders/#internal-kista) where we can collect the data and store it on a long term tape medium.

 ::: warning Attention
-Make sure to send us a tape archive [order](add link) before you continue with next steps.
+This is a pilot service for tape archiving.
+[Contact us](https://docs.hdc.ntnu.no/about/contact/) for further information.

 :::

 ### 1. Identification of data

 1.1 Identify what data you want stored on the tape.
 Mark down whole directories.
-Generally, we expect your data to be stored in /mnt/archive directory
+Generally, we expect your data to be stored in `/mnt/archive` directory

 1.2 Do you use symbolic links ?
 If you are not sure, you can identifiy symlink directories by first letter in permission string.
 Letter l stands for a symbolic link.
 You can also use command below to count your symlinks.
 If output is other than 0, contact us on slack for further instructions.